Bobby-Anggunawan/Cool-Flutter-Widget/README.md

 Navigation
 - **hidden_drawer_menu** : Hidden Drawer Menu is a library for adding a beautiful drawer mode menu feature with perspective animation.
+- *horizontal_card_pager* : Use dynamic and beautiful card view pagers (horizontal direction) to help you create great apps.

 Animation
 - **skeletons** : Create skeletons to show something in screen while loading